Sherwin-14/Sports_Person_Classifier/README.md

 The Sports Person Classifier uses OpenCV, an open-source computer vision and machine learning software library, for image processing.
 The Support Vector Machine (SVM) algorithm is used for classifying the images.
 The project includes a frontend developed using HTML, CSS, and JavaScript, and a backend developed using Flask.

-## Dataset

-The dataset consists of images of three sports celebrities:

-1. **Serena Williams**: An American professional tennis player.
-She has won 23 Grand Slam singles titles, the most by any player in the Open Era.
-2. **Virat Kohli**: An Indian cricketer and the former captain of the India national team.
-Kohli is regarded as one of the best contemporary batsmen in the world.
-3. **Lionel Messi**: An Argentine professional footballer who plays as a forward for Paris Saint-Germain and the Argentina national team.
-Messi is often considered the best player in the world and widely regarded as one of the greatest players of all time.

 ## Model